 Call for Volunteers!

 We are living during a time of immense change and uncertainty - a time that researchers in the future will be eager to learn about.
 What records are we leaving behind for future Loggers to learn from?
-In conjunction with colleges and universities across the nation, the Archives & Special Collections is launching a campus-wide project to encourage Puget Sound students, faculty, staff, and alumni to document their personal experiences during the coronavirus / COVID-19 pandemic and contribute them to the archives.
+In conjunction with colleges and universities across the nation, the Archives & Special Collections has launched a campus-wide project to encourage Puget Sound students, faculty, staff, and alumni to document their personal experiences during the coronavirus / COVID-19 pandemic and contribute them to the archives.
 Puget Sound Professor of History Nancy Bristow says:

 “We are in the midst of a worldwide pandemic caused by a unique virus.
 The circumstances we are confronting are also unique in our time.
 In the past, communities have too often neglected to remember this kind of event.
 What our Archives and Special Collections staff are offering each of us is an opportunity to help this community remember by telling our stories.
 Everyone’s story is important, everyone’s story will help historians to understand what happened to us in 2020.
 This is such an important project, and one that will get better with each submission.”

 How to Participate